-If you’re looking for a new and exciting way to keep the kids active, the following five options will help build their fitness, confidence and social skills in a fun and engaging environment.
+If you’re looking for something outside of the normal sports box and a new exciting way to keep the kids active, the following five non mainstream sports options will help build their fitness, confidence and social skills in a fun and engaging environment.

 1. Movement Playground: 93 Bangna 33, Bangna-Trat Road